Under a star-spangled sky, do you want to spend a night in a cabin with hot springs?

 I also had to be careful about the water discharge, because the water could overflow if I continued to pour water the tub.

 There is only one open-air bath and you must bring bathing suits.

 Since a good deal of spring was poured, I felt much hotter than the indoor bath.

 The water hardly had particular taste and smell.

 When I looked up, there was a sky full of stars.

 I have been to many secluded hot springs, but here was the best place for enjoying stars.

-At the only one lodging facility in the desert, you can see so rich star-spangled sky.
+At the only one inn in the desert, you can see the star-spangled sky.

 Beneath a ceiling of stars, an open-air bath in the vast desert

 Need for improvement of water discharge of indoor baths